DougBurke/chandraobs/notes/heroku.md

   but for now do not do this.
 The problem came because of a new version of Scotty (0.7.3 versus 0.7.2) which just bumps some constraints.

-  Now do a 'git push keroku master' and then, if that builds, we can clear the variable with
+  Now do a 'git push heroku master' and you will see

+    -----> Fetching custom git buildpack... done
+    -----> Haskell app detected
+    -----> Exporting config vars
+           CLEAR_CACHE
+    -----> Clearing the buildpack cache

+  After the build, clear the variable with

   % heroku config:unset CLEAR_CACHE
   Unsetting CLEAR_CACHE and restarting chandraobs-devel... done, v39

+  NOTE: from looking at the heroku output, it may be that the cabal installation of the dependencies does not use --reorder-goals, so it is possible that a different set of packages is being used.